JBAltidor/Lazy_Push/README.md

 # Lazy_Push
-Bash script to automatically pull/push a git repository
+Bash script to automatically pull/push a git repository.

 The script does the pull/pushing routine for you.
-For those who forget.
+For those who forget( Like me! ).

-Just git it an interval and let it work.
+Just give it an interval and let it work.

 To Use :